Principal vs. Managing Director: What’s The Difference?

 • Ability to analyze data and make data-driven decisions.

-• Strong communication skills to effectively communicate the vision and goals of the business unit to stakeholders.
+• Strong communication to communicate the vision and goals of the business unit to stakeholders.

 The terms Principal and Managing Director are used in different ways across various industries, but they both refer to high-level leadership positions within an organization.
 The salary of these positions can vary greatly based on factors such as the size of the company, location, years of experience, and industry.